keenon/lense/README.md

 ## What is LENSE?

-Basically, you can think of LENSE as a magical MAP inference tool for log-linear PGMs.
+Basically, you can think of LENSE as a magical MAP inference tool for log-linear PGMs, that uses humans to help with labeling individual variables when it's uncertain.
 If those are unfamiliar concepts to you, go watch the lectures from [Daphne Koller's excellent Coursera course on PGMs](https://class.coursera.org/pgm/lecture/preview).

 For a more academic treatment of the following content, see [the NIPS paper](http://arxiv.org/abs/1506.03140).